Builder Gel look by Glossify

 Related Articles: Do Acrylics Damage Nails?
 The Signs to Look Out For In Your Clients

-Other nail techs simply prefer working with acrylic, particularly if they have clients who love having their nails extra-long.
+Other nail techs prefer working with acrylic, particularly if clients love having their nails extra long.

 Overall, both acrylic and builder gel can be used to create equally stunning manicures.
-It’s always best to take a good look at your client’s nails and see how strong they are naturally before deciding which is best for them.
+It’s always best to examine your client’s nails and see how strong they are naturally before deciding which is best for them.

 Discover the top nail products from Salons Direct, recommended by Nail Pros!